jsr6720/goodreads-csv-to-md/posts/2017-01-29-common-sense,-the-rights-of-man-and-other-essential-writings.md

 ## My Review 4/5

+### Date Read
+2017/01/29

+### Date Added
+2017/01/29

-Great read to fill in some of the thoughts prior to the revolution.
+My Thoughts: Great read to fill in some of the thoughts prior to the revolution.
 Funny how in 250 years politics still hasn't changed.
 Those who disagree with Paine are fools. <br/><br/>Personally read as part of becks book.

 ---